 Class description: Diego de la Rosa’s classes are very physical and dynamic.
-The idea is to start the class with improvisation exercises to warm up while bringing us the awareness into our own body.
-Followed by diagonals, we use our body with the goal of getting more possibilities in movement and mobility.
-Using the floor as a dance partner helps us to find and create more possibilities and space between each other.
-His sequences are mainly inspired by breakdance, hip-hop, experimental and contemporary, but also by martial arts, acrobatics and gaga.
-Diego never hesitates to add his own style and using material that he works with his company "Frantics".
-Diego’s biggest interest in his class is to enable the body to get as many possibilities by trusting their own bodies and letting free the mind rather than thinking too much.
+The idea is to start the class with improvisation exercises to warm up while bringing us awareness into our own body.
+Followed by diagonals, the body is used with the goal of getting more possibilities in movement and mobility.
+During the class, the floor is used as a dance partner, helping us to find and create more possibilities and space betweeneach other.
+In general, the sequences are mainly inspired by breakdance, hip-hop, experimental and contemporary, but also by martial arts, acrobatics and gaga.
+Diego never hesitates to add his own style and to use material that he works with his company "Frantics".
+His biggest interest during his class is to enable people to get as many possibilities by trusting their own bodies and letting free the mind rather than thinking too much.

 Maya M. Carroll

 Bio: Maya Matilda Carroll is an independent choreographer, dancer and teacher, based and working in Berlin and Europe since 2004.
 In the past twelve years Maya has made works from solo to extended group pieces.
 She has collaborated with artists and performers from diverse backgrounds; classical / contemporary dancers, visual artists, poets, musicians, actors, opera singers and amateurs, within different continents and cultural impacts.
 Maya has been making dance independently as well as being commissioned to create pieces for state companies, independent companies and dance academies.
 She leads classes and workshops in Europe and abroad, extensively developing her teaching methods alongside her artistic work.
 In 2011 Maya formed The Instrument with her partner, composer / musician Roy Carroll.
 Her work is anchored in the meeting point between the palpable and imagined; drawn from and towards the body's memory, social roots and myth, pluralities and singularities in humans and environment. http://www.theinstrument.org/